 A Contract is binding upon the Purchaser and the Seller solely if it is signed by both parties.

 A Purchase Order is issued based on an accepted Seller’s bid and obliges the Seller to deliver the Goods, without requiring a signature/confirmation by the Seller.
 If the Purchase Order is not in line with the accepted bid, the Seller shall, within 3 days of receipt of the Purchase Order, notify the Purchaser about whether it accepts the Purchase Order or not.
 If the Seller fails to declare its acceptance/rejection of the Purchase Order, it shall be deemed that the Seller has rejected the Purchase Order.

-Purchase order issued electronically from the SAP system, with the total net value below 1000 EUR is valid without signature.
+Purchase order issued electronically from the SAP system or the Ariba system, with the total net value below 1000 EUR is valid without signature.